Mintbase/mintbase-js/packages/sdk/README.md

 Here is an example using the execute function call:
 ## NearContractCall

-This type specifies properties of a contract calls:
+This type specifies properties of a contract calls.
+Each of the API convenience methods returns this object type, however you are welcome to create this object manually:

 {% code title="executeContractMethod.ts" overflow="wrap" lineNumbers="true" %}
 ```typescript